 - Validation ensures that the code satisfies the goal for which it was meant to.

 For this to be implemented the right way, we need to ensure that the person writing the code is not the one verifying or validating it.
-Doing it this way avoids the tunnel vision effect, that prevents people to spot their own mistakes.
+Doing it this way avoids the tunnel vision effect, that prevents people from spotting their own mistakes.
 Ideally, verification (e.g. code review) should be done by another developer and validation (e.g. feature demo) by the product owner.

 Conclusion: don't neglect a software development process